 - Dogs at large (on or off leash, not in owner control) or not properly restrained and under owner control by manual leash under 6’ in length outside of approved city Dog Parks.
 At this time, electronic or remote control leashes or restraints are not recognized or authorized in any park, retention basin or recreational facility.
 Owners MUST immediately remove a dog exhibiting aggressive behavior, and clean up pet waste at all times.
 (MCC 6-10-3J or MCC 6-4-7)

 - Harm, release or remove animal or wildlife.
 (MCC 6-10-3P)

 - Riding horses or bringing equestrian animals onto park, recreation, or commercial facility grounds except on designated bridal paths, trails or other equestrian areas.
 At this time, the east side of Red Mountain Park is the only park with designated bridal paths or permitted for equestrian use.
 (MCC 6-10-3I)

-- Animals other than dogs in any park, retention basin or recreational facility without permission or permit.
+- Animals other than dogs are not permitted in any park retention Basin or recreation facility without permission or permit.
 (MCC 6-10-3K)

 - Smoking under picnic ramadas (MCC 6-11-4)

 - Start or sustain a fire, outside of designated areas (fire pits and BBQ grills) OR burn materials other than charcoal (including propane) in fire pits or designated BBQ grills.
 (MCC 6-10-3Q)

 - Disturb or interfere with persons or park activities.
 (MCC 6-10-3S)

 - Interfere with any police officer, park ranger or park staff in the performance of their duties, or enforcement of park rules and/or city code.
 (MCC 6-10-3V)